nikosdion/joomla_com_upgrader/README.md

 **What it CAN NOT and WILL NOT do**
 * Change typehints in PHP docblocks.
 While possible in Rector it's too convoluted and time–consuming.
 Sorry.
 * Remove your old entry point file, possibly converting it to a custom Dispatcher.
-* Convert custom HTML helpers into a custom HTML service for your component.
 * Refactor static getInstance calls to _descendants of_ the base model and table classes.

 ## How to use